behnaaz/constreofy/README.md

 Constreofy applies constraint satisfaction techniques to compute the formal semantics of a Reo network.

+## Define a Reo network
+The tool provides API to define a Reo nework programmatically.

 ```java
 public ConstraintConnector example() {
 	ConnectorFactory factory = new ConnectorFactory();